andrewckramer/NASA-APOD/README.md

 - Fixed an image display issue, where the image would flip in the GUI but not the file.

+- Made major updates to the GUI appearance, including a more graphical appearance which now features the APOD logo, now built using CustomTkinter instead of Tkinter.

 ## Future Updates

 - Include the ability to catch an error with fetching the data from the API and display it in the textbox.

-- Make the GUI more graphical, and improve appearance.